-8.6.2 Recommended selection of start values
+8.6.2 Start Value Recommended Priority

 In general many variables have start-attributes that are not fixed and selecting a subset of these can give a consistent set of start values close to the user-expectations.
 The following gives a non-normative procedure for finding such a subset.